zerzelcorp/blog-app-server/README.md

 # blog-app-server
-apiRest for a blog app built in Node with express and mongodb.I wanted to do it very complete so it has authentication, psw encryptation and Json Web Token Validation
+Rest Api for a blog app built in Node with express and mongodb.I wanted to do it as complete as possible so it has authentication, psw encryptation and Json Web Token Validation.

+It has routes and controller for the following actions CRUD:

+-Auth---login,register,

+-Get all users in the database, get single user, update user and delete user

+-create a post,get a single post, update a post and delete a post